GabrielBrionesL/streamlit-cancer-predict-app/README.md

-# streamlit-cancer-predict-app
-Breast Cancer Predictor deployed on Streamlit
+# Breast Cancer Predictor deployed on Streamlit

 This code consists of two parts: a Python script for training a logistic regression model on breast cancer data, and a Streamlit web app for predicting breast cancer diagnosis based on user input.